In the early morning hours of July 26, 1978, John McCormick, a 63-year-old cab driver, was fatally shot outside of his home in Washington, D.C.

 In August 2013, Levick filed a motion requesting that Wright’s conviction be vacated and dismissed, and that he be granted a certificate of innocence.
 The prosecution did not oppose the dismissal but opposed granting a certificate of innocence.

 On January 28, 2014, a judge vacated Wright’s conviction and dismissed the case.
-The judge delayed ruling on the request for a certificate of innocence.
+In May 2015, the judge granted Wright a certificate of innocence, clearning the way for him to receive $50,000 for each of the 28 years he spentin prison.

 – Maurice Possley